 Posted on 7/12/2021 by Tiny Teeth Pediatric Dentistry

-If you need to have a dental procedure, you will most likely have your teeth and gums numbed beforehand.
-We may apply a local anesthesia to numb part of your mouth.
+At Tiny Teeth Pediatric Dentistry, we may apply a local anesthesia to numb part of your mouth.
 We do this by injecting a local anesthetic into your cheek or gum.
 This effectively numbs your mouth in a short time so we can work on your teeth.

 How Does a Numb Tooth Feel?